VindeeR/autosubmit/docs/source/userguide/configure/index.rst

 * QUEUE: queue to add the job to.
 If not specified, uses PLATFORM default.

+* EXTENDED_HEADER_PATH: path to a script to be appended at the begging of the .cmd script that Autosubmit generates.
+Only supports job type BASH.

+* EXTENDED_TAILER_PATH: path to a script to be appended at the end of the .cmd script that Autosubmit generates.
+Only supports job type BASH.

 How to configure email notifications
 ------------------------------------